faucetsdn/faucet/docs/vendors/ovs/faucet_testing_with_OVS_on_hardware.rst

 .. code:: bash

-  # ethtool -p enp2s0 5
+  $sudo ethtool -p enp2s0 5

 To figure out speed on the interface.
 Note that if Speed on the interface is at least not 1G, then tests may not run correctly.

 .. code:: bash

-  # ethtool enp2s0
+  $sudo ethtool enp2s0
-  # ethtool enp2s0 | grep Speed
+  $sudo ethtool enp2s0 | grep Speed

 Reference: https://www.garron.me/en/linux/ubuntu-network-speed-duplex-lan.html